History of Scottie Pippen in Timeline

 December 9, 2005: Jersey Retirement Ceremony

-On December 9, 2005, the Chicago Bulls retired Scottie Pippen's jersey number 33.
-The ceremony reunited Pippen with Phil Jackson, Michael Jordan, Dennis Rodman, and Horace Grant.
+On December 9, 2005, the Chicago Bulls retired Scottie Pippen's jersey number 33 in a ceremony.
+Pippen was reunited with Phil Jackson, Michael Jordan, Dennis Rodman, and Horace Grant during the ceremony.

 January 2008: Brief Comeback to Professional Basketball

-In January 2008, at age 42, Scottie Pippen made a brief comeback to professional basketball, touring Scandinavia and playing two games.
-On January 4, he scored 12 points for Torpan Pojat (ToPo) in a 93-81 win, and on January 5, he registered nine points and nine rebounds in a 98-85 win over Honka.
+In January 2008, Scottie Pippen made a brief comeback to professional basketball at age 42, touring Scandinavia and playing two games for Finnish and Swedish league teams.
+On January 4, 2008, he scored 12 points in ToPo's win over Porvoo, and on January 5, 2008, he registered nine points and nine rebounds in a win over Honka.

-In 2008, LeBron James led the Bulls in every major statistical category.
+In 2008, Lebron James matched Scottie Pippen's feat of leading his team in every major statistical category.

 On January 21, 2010, the University of Central Arkansas retired Scottie Pippen's number 33.